58. Skip to content

 Taxa 6

 Sometimes errors are picked up in the taxa, for example there are two taxa that are the same.
-One the needs to merge these taxa.
+One then needs to merge these taxa.
 Prior to merging, the correct taxon needs to be checked and the verified button checked.
-Then to merge the two taxa, click the check box, and select Merge taxa, and click GO.
+Then to merge the two taxa, click the check box, and select Merge taxa, and click Go.

 Taxa 7